qwadratic/push-money/README.md

 ### Usage

-This API is used with [this frontend app](https://github.com/foont1ck/push-money-frontend).
+API is standalone product, which can be used in any frontend app.

-However, it's fully open for anyone to use (for now)

 ### API